We aim to reflect the love and life of Jesus Christ in all that we do with tamariki and whānau at the Rainbow Early Learning Centre.

 QUALIFIED TEACHERS AND LOW RATIOS

-It is really important to us that our tamariki have access to quality care and teaching, so our permanent teaching team is made up of registered teachers who have a long connection to our centre.
+It is really important to us that our tamariki have access to quality care and teaching; our permanent teaching team is predominently made up of registered teachers, with the majority having a long connection to our centre.
 Our kaiako engage in professional learning opportunities regularly, further developing their knowledge to support our tamariki, whānau and each other.
 We operate ratios that allow teachers to engage in one-one/small group activities.

 As a centre we believe that children learn best when engaged in a responsive and fun play based environment.
 We encourage tamariki to develop agency, taking responsibility and making their own decisions about how they spend their day.
 To this end our routines and activities are flexible and not compulsory.
 Children are encouraged to participate in group activities, and opportunities do exist for large group gatherings, e.g. birthdays and special events.